LLNL/GRAPE/README.md

     [flow]
     ...
-    publishpolicy = master:squash develop:merge ?:merge
+    publishpolicy = master:cascade->develop develop:merge ?:merge

 If you don't know what we're talking about here, just leave it as is.
-Merges are the safest way to go.
+It preserves fine grained history on the develop branch, but has nice clean history on master.

+topicdestinationmappings is similar to topicprefixmappings, but it acts to override where a branch is published to.
+In gitflow land, this enables release branches - branches that start in develop (as described in topicprefixmappings) and get published to master.

 ###A note for Windows compatibility
 If you're on a system where 'git' is not in your path (often true on Windows systems), you'll want to add the following